Karan Veer Mehra: Television debut (2005–2006)

-Later years and Reality shows (2017–present)
+Later years and reality shows (2017–present)

-After playing a caught-in-a-bind TV producer Rajeev Gupta in Sab TV’s comedy show TV Biwi Aur Main in 2017 where he collaborated onscreen with Shruti Seth as spouses, Mehra swerved to web shows and OTT projects.
-Cast opposite Swara Bhasker as Jayesh in the Voot/JioCinema web series It's Not That Simple in 2018.
+In 2017, Mehra played television producer Rajeev Gupta in Sony SAB’s comedy series TV Biwi Aur Main, where he starred opposite Shruti Seth.
+He later transitioned to web series and OTT projects.
+In 2018, he appeared opposite Swara Bhasker in the Voot and JioCinema web series It's Not That Simple.

-He also appeared in the SonyLIV series Heartbreak Hotel as Rohit while doing a cameo of a key character Jaiveer Khanna in the ZEE5 action crime thriller Poison 2.
+He also appeared in the SonyLIV series Heartbreak Hotel and made a cameo appearance in the ZEE5 action-crime thriller Poison 2.

-Returning to television, after he caught the role of a famed journalist Rohit Khanna in the women empowerment comedy show Carry on Alia.
-Mehra did roles in Sony SAB’s Ziddi Dil Maane N Woh Toh Hai Albelaa, Baatein Kuch Ankahee Si.
+Returning to television, he portrayed journalist Rohit Khanna in the comedy-drama Carry on Alia.
+He later appeared in Sony SAB’s Ziddi Dil Maane Na, Woh Toh Hai Albelaa, and Baatein Kuch Ankahee Si.

-Mehra started the year 2024 with a cameo in Sony Entertainment revenge thriller show Pukaar - Dil Se Dil Tak.
+In 2024, he made a cameo appearance in Sony Entertainment Television’s thriller Pukaar - Dil Se Dil Tak.

-In 2024, Mehra participated in the 14th season of Fear Factor: Khatron Ke Khiladi and he brought home the trophy of Khatron Ke Khiladi 14.
+In the same year, Mehra participated in the 14th season of Fear Factor: Khatron Ke Khiladi 14.
+He emerged as the winner of the season.

-In the same year, he also participated in the eighteenth season of Bigg Boss, and became the winner of the show.
-On 26 May 2025, he was announced as the key antagonist in acclaimed director Omung Kumar led romance action movie, tentatively titled, Silaa, also starring Harshvardhan Rane and Sadia Khateeb.
-The film went on floors on 1 July respectively.
+Later in 2024, he participated in the eighteenth season of Bigg Boss 18 and won the show.

+On 26 May 2025, he was announced as the primary antagonist in director Omung Kumar’s action-romance film Silaa, alongside Harshvardhan Rane and Sadia Khateeb.
+The film went on floors on 1 July 2025.